alphapixel1/Keybind-Helper-Android/README.md

 Richard Woessner

 ## Introduction
-You open a game but can't remember all the stupid keybinds for the game and have to do the clicks of shame This app allows you to
+You open a game and can't remember all the keybinds and have to pause midgame to check the controls.
+This app allows you to
 -	Save Keybinds
 -	Put Keybinds into groups
--	Organzie the keybinds
+-	Organize the keybinds
--	Be aware of upcoming events for a plant: when to water, when growing season ends, etc.
+-	Share your keybinds with friends
+This app allows you to access keybinds easier allowing you to get back into the game with less of the hassle.

 ## Storyboard